GAIN INSTANT ACCESS TO MY LIBRARY OF FREE PRINTABLES

 So please please, if you sell baby headbands and it happens to show a picture with a baby wearing them make sure you mention in the description that the baby is not included with this purchase to avoid further disappointments.
 Just saying…

 Now I left the last BONUS tip for the last because is that special and require a section of their own.
-This step I can confidently say that it put my shop on the map, you don’t wanna miss this out.
+This step I can confidently say that it put my shop on the map.

 7. Use better photography.

 Yes!
 Really.
 If you have a good quality camera on your smartphone you might be able to get away with that but since the images are the first impression and there’s no other way people can check out your product this step should be a top priority.
 I started taking photos with my iPhone but I realised that the big money is in the photography and once I started taking myself seriously I invested in a camera and in photo editing course that gave me the confidence to move further with my shop.

 Here is an image from one of my listings before.